unocss-applet/unocss-applet/packages/preset-applet/README.md

 ## More

-> Default enabled because for [issue#2](https://github.com/unocss-applet/unocss-applet/issues/2) in applet, to disable just set `enableApplet: false`
+> Default enabled because for [issue#2](https://github.com/unocss-applet/unocss-applet/issues/2) in applet, to disable just set `enable: false`

 | form | to      | sample                 |
 | ---- | ------- | ---------------------- |